Follow us on

 Mesenchymal Stem Cells (MSCs) are a special type of cell that can differentiate and develop into different types of cells depending on the signals they receive from surrounding tissues.
 MSCs can become bone cells (osteoblasts), cartilage cells (chondrocytes), fat cells (adipocytes) or muscle cells (myocytes).

-MSCs have been used in orthopedics for more than two decades, and the injection of autologous stem cells to treat arthritis has shown improvement in pain and function.
-Stem cells injection for knee osteoarthritis is still a relatively new treatment, but based on current evidence, MSCs therapy is effective in relieving pain and improving function in patients with knee OA (Song et al 2020).
-The cells do no regenerative cartilage in any significant way.
+MSCs have been used in orthopedics for more than two decades, and studies of autologous stem cells (MSCs) therapy is effective in relieving pain and improving function in patients with knee OA (Song et al 2020).
+The cells should not be expected to regenerate or restore cartilage in any significant way.

 HOW DO YOU KNOW WHERE TO PLACE THE CELLS?